Bailey's Bay, Bermuda

 Bailey's Bay is a long shallow indentation in the northeastern shore of the main island of Bermuda.
 It stretches for about 1500 m along the north coast of Hamilton Parish.
 The settlement which stretches along the bay's coast is also called Bailey's Bay.

 The entrance to the bay is protected by a long reef which rises to the surface at several points, most notably as Bay Island.

 A footbridge crosses the northeastern extremity of the bay.
 This bridge is part of the Bermuda Railway Trail, a walking path which follows the track of the former Bermuda Railway.

+Bailey's Bay is well-connected to Bermuda's public transportation network, with a key bus stop located near the heart of the area.
+The Bailey's Bay bus station serves as a hub for routes connecting the parish to Hamilton (the capital), St. George's, and other parts of the island.
+This accessibility makes it a convenient starting point for visitors exploring Bermuda's eastern parishes, including nearby attractions like the Crystal Caves and Shelly Bay Beach.
+The bus service aligns with Bermuda's emphasis on sustainable travel, offering an efficient alternative to rental vehicles for both locals and tourists.